Timberborn-Modding-Central/TimberAPI_Docs/documentation/ToolGroups/index.md

 | Hidden           | false     | No        | Hides existing tool when true                                                                                                                                                                                               |
 | GroupInformation | -         | Sometimes | Implementation defined data, check out the mod creator for this information                                                                                                                                                 |

+_NOTE:_ The specification must be stored in a file with the specific name to be recognized properly.
+E.g. the file name can be `ToolGroupSpecification.foo.bar.original.json`, where prefix `ToolGroupSpecification`, suffix `original`, and extension `json` are **required**.
+You can put arbitrary text between _prefix_ and _suffix_.
+See more in [specification naming](../specifications/index.md#specification-naming).

 ### Example
 {: .no_toc }
 ```json